uchexm/landing-page-/README.md

 This is an example of how you may give instructions on setting up your project locally.

-Modify this file to match your project and remove sections that don't apply.
+Modify this file to match your project and remove sections that don't apply REQUIRED SECTIONS:

-REQUIRED SECTIONS:
 - Table of Contents
 - About the Project